yut4916/cs5293sp21-project1/README.md

 	+ okay, so I know I'm going to need to use spacy/nltk.
 I guess I'll want to tokenize the text files, do some standardization techniques from class/the textbook, and then compare the cleaned text to some sort of dictionary for each of my tags.
 		- need to figure out if those dictionaries exist within spacy/nltk or if I'm supposed to create/define them myself
 	+ reading some basic [spacy 101](https://spacy.io/usage/spacy-101), i think that's the one I'm gonna wanna go with (at least to start).
+5. Lots of different directions to go in.
+Some I have been exploring:
+	+ best so far: Named Entity Recognition (NER) using .ents on spacy doc objects
+	+ Token from spacy.tokens
+	+ Matcher from spacy.matcher
+	+ regex - issues w/ spacy token type and string compatibility
+6. I figured out how to set up the stats file, so there's that.
+	+ it still definitely needs to be cleaned/processed though - maybe that should be done before i write it to a .txt....

 ### General Notes
 * sudo apt install pipenv -- used this command to give me permission to install pipenv